The biggest adventure you can take is live the life of your dreams. Oprah Winfrey

 While we may not share Oprah’s original challenges, we can all relate to the fear of not being good enough.

-Whether it’s starting a new business, publishing a new blog post, or standing up in front of a crowd of people, we can give into the fear that we won’t be accepted, we’ll be humiliated, and we’ll fail.
+Whether it’s starting a new business, figuring out how to promote your website, publishing a new blog post, getting into affiliate marketing, or standing up in front of a crowd of people, we can give into the fear that we won’t be accepted, we’ll be humiliated, and we’ll become notorious failure stories.

 We can tell ourselves that it’s a terrible idea, it will never work, and that we need to save ourselves from the pain and embarrassment the idea represents.